 Since its first classes were held on campus in 1957, UNLV has transformed itself from a small branch college into a thriving urban research institution of more than 28,000 students and 3,100 faculty and staff.
 Along the way, the university has become an indispensable resource in one of the country’s fastest-growing and most enterprising cities, offering bachelors and advanced degrees across 14 major academic areas of study.
 More information.

 UNIVERSITY OF NEVADA, RENO

-Nevada has emerged as one of the nation’s top public universities—yet is still small enough for you to connect with people and professors who can put you on your path to success.
-Founded in 1874 as the Silver State's first university, Nevada is a top-caliber, land-grant research university.
-With over 145 degree programs, Nevada is bound to have a starting point to your career goals.
+Nevada has emerged as one of the nation’s top public universities — yet is still small enough for you to connect with people and professors who can put you on your path to success.
+Founded in 1874 as the Silver State’s first university, Nevada is a top-caliber, land-grant research university.
+With over 145 degree programs, Nevada is bound to act as a starting point for your career goals.
 From expertise in earth sciences to journalism, Nevada degrees open the door to unexpected opportunities.
 More information.

 DESERT RESEARCH INSTITUTE

-The Desert Research conducts cutting-edge applied research in air, land and life, and water quality across Nevada, the United States and on every continent.
+The Desert Research Institute conducts cutting-edge applied research in air, land, life, and water quality across Nevada, the United States and on every continent.
 With more than 500 employees and two main campuses in Reno and Las Vegas, Nevada, DRI generates $50 million in total annual revenue.
 Faculty members are non-tenured, entrepreneurial and responsible for their own salaries from external grants and contracts.
 More information.

 NEVADA STATE COLLEGE